kbase/kb_sdk/doc/kb_sdk_make_ui.md

 #### A. Configure the input interface.

 The input options are specified in the "parameters" section of the spec.json file.
-In the following example, the user supplies two required parameters, an input name and an output name.
-By specifying a 'valid_ws_types' the user will be presented with a searchable dropdown of objects that match the specified type.
-By passing "is_output_name", the user is warned if a name will overwrite an existing object or if the name contains invalid characters and a widget displaying that object will appear beneath the app cell.
+In the following example, the user will supply two required parameters, an input name and an output name.
+If you specify 'valid_ws_types', the user will be presented with a searchable dropdown of objects that match the specified types.
+If you set "is_output_name" to true, the user will be warned if a name will overwrite an existing object or if the name contains invalid characters and a widget displaying that object will appear beneath the app cell.

 ```
 	"parameters": [